KonduitAI/konduit-serving/dev_docs/README.md

     - considerably faster to encode/decode than formats such as JSON
     - Can allow for zero-copy deserialization in some cases
 * Space efficient - much more so than other formats such as JSON (1-10x depending on the format)
-* Enables gRPC (which we will add later as an alternative to HTTP/REST)
+* Enables gRPC (which Konduit Serving supports as an alternative to HTTP/REST)

 A key point regarding Data: Any time we need to do any serialization, network transfers, saving/loading to/from file etc - we will use the protobuf format. i.e., the protobuf-based Data implementation is considered the canonical representation for anything other